ferranrt/weather-kata-php/README.md

 The goals is to identify the code smells and fix it.

 ## Pre requisites

 ```text
 PHP 8.1
 ```

 ## Install dependencies

 ```text
 make install
 ```

 ## Check complexity

 ```text
 make complexity
 ```

 ## Run the tests

 ```text
 make tests
 ```

+## TODO!

+Weather Interface
+Metaweather Implements Weather interface
+Move date filter to WeatherClient
+Create Domain (struct to use as response)